apache/arrow/docs/source/cpp/json.rst

 :class:`~arrow::RecordBatch`.
 Each independent JSON object in a block is converted to a row in the output batch.

-All batches adhere to a consistent :class:`~arrow:Schema`, which is derived from the first loaded batch.
+All batches adhere to a consistent :class:`~arrow::Schema`, which is derived from the first loaded batch.
 Alternatively, an explicit schema may be passed via :class:`~ParseOptions`.